Why can’t I understand speech in a noisy environment?

 Significantly, some of these patients on third-generation bisphosphonates began to report improvement in their ability to hear and understand speech.

-On July 14, 2020, researchers from the original Massachusetts Eye and Ear Infirmary and Eaton-Peabody Laboratories (Konstantina M. Stankovic, MD, PhD, and Albert Edge, PhD) reported that in animal models a particular bisphosphonate reversed cochlear synaptopathy.
+On July 14, 2020, researchers from the original Massachusetts Eye and Ear Infirmary and Eaton-Peabody Laboratories (Konstantina M. Stankovic, MD, PhD, and Albert Edge, PhD, et al.) reported that in animal models a particular bisphosphonate reversed cochlear synaptopathy.
 In other words, the drug induced repair and regrowth of synapses that were lost due to the noise damage to the cochlea.

 The upper photograph shows a larger number of synapses (colorful dots) on noise-damaged inner hair cells treated with the bisphosphonate as compared to the lower photo of noise-damaged inner hair cells not treated with the drug.